iBog/mcp_android_devices/README.md

 3. **Permission issues (Windows):**
    - Run Cursor IDE as administrator (temporarily)
-   - Or move executable to a user-accessible directory

 4. **Settings not taking effect:**
    - Completely restart Cursor IDE